b3nny01/WasteIncineratorService/README.md

 ## Intro
 WasteIncineratorService is the final project assigned by Prof. [anatali](https://github.com/anatali) for the major course of Software Engineering.<br/>
-You can find the requirements of the application [here](resources/docs/requirements.pdf).
+You can find the requirements of the application [here](resources/slides/TemaFinale24.html).

 ## QAK
-The majority of the project has been modelled using QAK (Quasi Actor Kotlin), a DSL created at UNIBO using xText that compiles directly into kotlin code.<br/>
+The majority of the project has been modeled using QAK (Quasi Actor Kotlin), a meta-model created at UNIBO.
+QAK has its own DSL developed using xText that compiles directly into Kotlin code.<br/>
-QAK allowed us to design the application with an higher level of abstraction, using concept as Actors,Requests,Dispatches and Events rather than Objects, Sockets and Network Protocols.<br/>
+QAK allowed us to design the application with a higher level of abstraction, introducing the following main concepts:
+* Actor: active entity modelled as finite state machines capable of sending and receiving messages.
+* Context: an environment that contains some actors and abilitates them to communicate with other actors both in the same or in another context
+* Interactions: abstractions of the main communications strategies (requests, dispatches, events).

+We chose to use QAK because it helps bridge the abstraction gap, allowing us to maintain a higher level of technology independence during the initial phases of development.<br/>
-You can find a description of QAK  [here](resources/docs/qak.pdf).
+You can find a detailed description of QAK  [here](resources/slides/QakActors24.html).

 ## Development process
 We adopted a Scrub inspired development process, where the main assignement was divided in a series of sub-problems each faced during in a Sprint.<br/>